PubInv/ATX-Preemie/incubator/MOSFET_incubator_circuit.md

 power --- it is not goin to last long at full power!
 And this will certainly be a problem in the intended use case of an underdeveloped country.
 But nonetheless I will push forward with my breadboarding.

+Note: The thing really noticably puts out at 10V.
+On a weak 5.5 V it barely makes a noticable heat.

+Here is the breadboard for this circuit:

 ![imag0122](https://cloud.githubusercontent.com/assets/5296671/7463435/017b8ea6-f27f-11e4-9f11-51d559c9581b.jpg)